Anxiety & Overthinking Therapy | Texas, Arizona, & Montana

 Move beyond overthinking and restore a sense of internal steadiness.

 Anxiety does not always look like panic or constant worry.
-For many women and teen girls, it shows up as overthinking, constant self-monitoring, tension in the body, and an inability to mentally shut off.
+For many women and teen girls, it shows up as overthinking, constant self-monitoring, and an inability to mentally shut off.
 You may replay conversations, anticipate problems before they happen, or feel stuck in your head even when nothing is actively wrong.
+This state of constant alertness leaves the nervous system exhausted and the mind frayed.

-Christian faith integration is available for clients who want it and is always client-led and guided by their comfort level.
+Christian faith integration is an available resource; this is always client-led and shaped by your individual pace and preferences.

 Woman sitting by a rainy window, gazing outside with her chin resting on her hand.